 |Language Dependency||MDX language for querying data model.||DAX language for querying data model.|

-Power BI vs Excel both are Microsoft product.
-Excel is a very old product of Microsoft while Power BI was launched a couple of years before.
-I believe 95 % of user who worked on Windows has used excel at some point in time.
+Power BI vs Excel are both Microsoft products.
+Excel is a very old product of Microsoft, while Power BI was launched a few years ago.
+I believe 95 % of users who worked on Windows have used Excel at some point in time.
 Excel is a widely famous product.
 Power BI is completely an analytics and data visualization product from Microsoft.
-The large number of companies who all are working on the analytics side are using Power BI.
-Excel and Power BI are near to 80% identical between two tools in terms of development time.
-Power BI lets you migrate complete data model from an Excel report into Power BI desktop with a just click.
-Power BI and excel have their pros and cons for data visualization.
-Power BI pros are into online features and visualizations while Microsoft Excel is excelled into Data analysis, data exploration, and Pivot tables.
+Many companies working on the analytics side are using Power BI.
+Excel and Power BI are nearly 80% identical between the two tools in terms of development time.
+WITH A CLICK, Power BI lets you migrate a complete data model from an Excel report into a Power BI desktop.
+Power BI and Excel have their pros and cons for data visualization.
+Power BI pros are into online features and visualizations, while Microsoft Excel is excelled in Data analysis, data exploration, and Pivot tables.

-This has been a guide to the top difference between Power BI vs Excel.
-Here we also discuss the Power BI vs Excel key differences with infographics, and comparison table.
+This has guided the top difference between Power BI and Excel.
+We also discuss Power BI vs Excel key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more –